anveshasaraf/SiteStock/README.md

 # 🏗️ Construction Materials Inventory Management System

 A comprehensive web application for managing construction materials inventory across multiple sites.
-Built for construction companies to track steel, cement, stone chips, sand, and diesel inventory with role-based access control.
+Built for an EPC construction company to track steel, cement, stone chips, sand, and diesel inventory with role-based access control.

 ## 📋 Table of Contents